discourse/discourse/docs/VAGRANT.md

 ### Sending Email

 Mail is sent asynchronously by Sidekiq, so you'll need to have sidekiq running to process jobs.
-Run it with this command:
+Run it with this command in the /vagrant directory:

 ```
 bundle exec sidekiq